Search

 Reducing Loan Awards And Returning Loans Vs. Paying During School

-Too many veterinary students are making payments to student loans while they are in school and still borrowing.
-During the pandemic forbearance, some students are using new student loans to pay off old student loans while no interest is accruing.
-First, if you can afford to make payments on your student loans as a student, ask yourself where that payment money comes from.
-If you’re using federal Direct student loans to pay down other federal Direct student loans while interest rates are increasing, you’re not gaining any ground.
-Even if the funds you’re using are coming from your veterinary school job or from the help of a significant other, a less expensive plan would be to borrow less in future loans that have a higher interest rate rather than making payments to your loans during school.
+If the funds you’re using are coming from your veterinary school job or from the help of a significant other, a less expensive plan would be to borrow less in future loans that have a higher interest rate rather than making payments to your loans during school.

 Reduce your future loan awards or return loans that you received above your budgeted need to make the biggest impact on your total debt balance.
 You have up to 120 days to return the loan amounts you received that you might not need.
 When you return student loans, the principal, interest, and fees are also returned.
-Therefore, the loans you don’t borrow or the principal you return within the 120-day window will go much farther than paying the interest.
+Therefore, the loans you don’t borrow or the principal you return within the 120-day window will go much farther than paying the interest while in school.
 To learn more, visit the VIN Foundation Borrow Better resource page.

 If you are starting veterinary school this fall or returning next fall, use the VIN Foundation My Student Loans tool and In-School Loan Estimator to help you review your current student loans, interest rates, and project your graduation balance using this new interest rate information.